api3dao/oev-docs/docs/oev/overview/oev-network.md

 3. Withdrawer - This role allows the caller to withdraw the protocol fee and slashed amount collected by the contract.

-For tech savvy users, it's recommended to take a look at the contract source.
+For tech savvy users, it's recommended to take a look at the contract's source.
-The logic of the OevAuctionHouse contract is especially important for searchers, which have their dedicated section for
+The logic of the OevAuctionHouse contract is especially important for searchers, for which we have a dedicated section
 [OEV Searching](/oev/searchers/#oev-searching-1).